cafebazaar/blacksmith-kubernetes/README.md

 and then attaching _BoB_ to the special nodes and boot the special nodes from network.

-1. Copy the generated `build/workspace` to _BoB_, if you can't use your main machine as _BoB_.
+1. Copy the generated `workspace` to _BoB_, if you can't use your main machine as _BoB_.
 2. Start the machines from
+3. Copy

 ## Adding a new Worker
 1. Configure the new machines to **always** boot from network.